ASTON VILA - NORWICH 2 @3.00

 Arbitrage.

+An Arbitrage or Arb, is a transaction that takes advantage of price differences offered by different bookies and betting exchanges for the same event.
 The event may be a tennis game, football match or even a television talent show, but whatever the event, we only need prices offered by bookies to differ slightly in order to place a profitable Arb.

-No-matter what the subject of the Arb, we need to find prices offered which allow us to Dutch the market of an under-round book, in order to make a guaranteed profit.
+prices offered which allow us to Dutch the market of an

 On this web page